top of page

 The digital revolution has disrupted traditional business models in the photography industry.
 Print sales have declined, and the demand for physical portfolios has shifted towards online and social media presence.
 Additionally, the rise of freelancing and gig economy platforms has altered the employment landscape for photographers.
 While this shift has fostered opportunities for new income streams, it has also introduced instability.

 Many photographers now rely on licensing agreements, fine art prints, or commissions to generate revenue.
 The democratisation of photography has also led to oversaturation in the market.
 With millions of images uploaded daily, standing out amidst the noise has become a significant challenge for professional photographers.
 Copyright infringement remains a persistent issue, with many images used without proper attribution or compensation.
-Enforcing copyright protection in the digital realm poses significant challenges for photographers.

-Actual life Case Study: The client is always right, or are they?
+Real life Case Study: The client is always right, or are they?

-Having worked in a professional darkroom for many years, A well-established photographer told me about their experience when quoting for booking.
-She worked as a professional photographer for several years; the other was a novice with excellent computer skills.
-The professional has a fantastic portfolio, but the novice produced perfect images, almost too perfect.
-The novice used every available software to add multiple elements to their images.
-The client chooses the novice on the strength of the portfolio.
-The scenario asks, does the professional adapt to suit today's demand or stay as they are and lose more professional bookings?
-There's no right or wrong answer, but if professional photographers want to sustain a realistic livelihood, it makes sense to adapt to modern trends.
+A well-established photographer told me about their experience when quoting for a booking—a professional for several years against novice photographers with excellent computer skills.
+The professional has a fantastic portfolio; the novice produced perfect images.
+The novice used every available software to add multiple elements.
+The client chose the novice on the strength of the portfolio.

 Adaptation and Skill Diversification